What is the BC Electoral Boundaries Commission?

 When does the Commission conduct its review?

-The Commission has one year from the date of appointment (until October 21, 2022) to prepare a preliminary report of its proposals.
-The Commission then has six months to receive input from the public and current MLAs to produce a final report for the Legislative Assembly.
+The Commission had one year from the date of appointment (Oct.
+21, 2021) to prepare its preliminary report, which contained initial recommendations for change.
+Upon publishing the preliminary report (Oct.
+3, 2022), the Commission had an additional six months to receive input from the public and MLAs on the initial recommendations and to produce a final report for the Legislative Assembly.

 How can I provide input to the Commission?